ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+If I Had to Learn JavaScript Again, I’d Follow This Roadmap - <a href="https://javascript.plainenglish.io/if-i-had-to-learn-javascript-again-id-follow-this-roadmap-f4b50de82060?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzair Awan`**

+<blockquote>Subtitle: Less tutorial hopping, more real‑world progress.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Why Ollawrite Is Changing AI Writing with Grounded Citations and Smarter Content Creation - <a href="https://medium.com/@megha14/why-ollawrite-is-changing-ai-writing-with-grounded-citations-and-smarter-content-creation-ce2e03ab6bfe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `megha`**

+<blockquote>Artificial intelligence has completely transformed the way individuals and businesses create content.
+Continue reading on Medium »</blockquote>

+<h3>3.
 Why Frontend Teams Keep Re-Proving the Same Software - <a href="https://medium.com/@khaledm.adelsalem/why-frontend-teams-keep-re-proving-the-same-software-f345547638ee?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Khaled Salem`**

 <blockquote>Build speed isn’t the only thing scaling.
 Verification is too.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 The Complete Guide to Asynchronous JavaScript (Part 3) - <a href="https://medium.com/@sumitcodes/the-complete-guide-to-asynchronous-javascript-part-3-87a580ff8db7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sumit Jha`**

 <blockquote>Browser APIs: How JavaScript Performs Work Without Blocking the Main Thread
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Can You Predict the Output?
 13 JavaScript Snippets That Decide Interviews. - <a href="https://medium.com/codetodeploy/can-you-predict-the-output-13-javascript-snippets-that-decide-interviews-be1e31ea9c1c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shubham Sanjaykumar patil`**

 <blockquote>Interviewers do not ask these questions to be mean.
 They ask them because each one shows whether you really understand how JavaScript…
 Continue reading on CodeToDeploy »</blockquote>

-<h3>4.
+<h3>6.
 Building an Interactive Node.js CLI with the readline Module - <a href="https://deepakjais.medium.com/building-an-interactive-node-js-cli-with-the-readline-module-c2703534891f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Deepak`**

 <blockquote>If you’ve ever wanted your Node.js script to pause, ask a question, and wait for a person to type an answer, you don’t need a third-party…
-Continue reading on Medium »</blockquote>

-<h3>5.
-JavaScript Throttling Explained: 3 Types, Timelines, Use Cases & Implementation - <a href="https://medium.com/@arpitabiswal777/javascript-throttling-explained-3-types-timelines-use-cases-implementation-b8a98ad74bc9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arpitabiswal`**

-<blockquote>In this article we will discuss following:
-1. What is Throttling?
-2. Why do we need it?
-3. Leading Edge Throttle
-4. Trailing Edge Throttle…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Why Your JavaScript Form Returns NaN (And How to Fix It) - <a href="https://medium.com/@himansu.happy/why-your-javascript-form-returns-nan-and-how-to-fix-it-313f770b6eca?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himansu Kumar Nayak`**

-<blockquote>When building forms with JavaScript, beginners often face frustrating bugs that often return NaN, undefined, or null.
 Continue reading on Medium »</blockquote>

 <br/>